-That said, none of HOKA's offerings provide the support, stiffness, or durability needed for navigating challenging terrain under the weight of a full pack.
+That said, none of Hoka's offerings provide the support, stiffness, or durability needed for navigating challenging terrain under the weight of a full pack.
 And while we do like the shoes’ springy midsoles for comfort over long distances, the taller stack height does detract from overall trail feel.
-Finally, looks can be fairly polarizing, especially with HOKA's TenNine Hike models, which they accurately (and not ironically) describe as “part hovercraft.”
-But for the right hiker, HOKA's shoes provide an excellent mix of comfort and weight.
-And if you’re intrigued by HOKA’s designs but aren’t sold on the styling, running brand On recently jumped into the fray with their Cloudrock, Cloudtrax, and Cloudwander collections.
+Finally, looks can be fairly polarizing, especially with Hoka's TenNine Hike models, which they accurately (and not ironically) describe as “part hovercraft.”
+But for the right hiker, Hoka's shoes provide an excellent mix of comfort and weight.
+And if you’re intrigued by Hoka’s designs but aren’t sold on the styling, running brand On recently jumped into the fray with their Cloudrock, Cloudtrax, Cloudwander, and new Cloudalpine collections.

 Location: Portland, Oregon

 Popular products: Trail 2650, Mountain 600, and Jag